szermatt/visual-replace/README.md

    replaced and the replacement.
 This makes it easier to craft possibly complex regular expression search and replace.

- * You can modify the scope and type of the search-and-replace command.

- * You can see what is going to be modified as you edit the command arguments.
+ * You can see the matches and how they're going to be modified as you edit the command arguments.

+ * To help craft the search string and its replacement, you can navigate between matches with the arrow keys and optionally see the number of matches in the prompt.

- * You can go through the replacements and apply only some of them, using keyboard shortcuts, or by clicking on the preview.
+ * You can apply only some replacements, selectively, using keyboard shortcuts, or by clicking on the preview.

+ * You can modify the scope and type of the search-and-replace command, to the full buffer, the region or everything after the point.

 Visual Replace is only an interface for the existing query and replace mechanisms built into Emacs, that is, the actual replacements are always done by the standard Emacs commands.

 ![example](images/capture_blue.png)